youssefwally/DJSW_collaborative_coding/docs/pages/individual_reports/sigurd.md

 - PyTorch + torchvision — downloading the dataset and base functions for the MLP.
 - h5py / HDF5 — dataset storage.
-- Slurm — job submission and containerized runs on LUMI.
 - Sphinx — documentation generation.
 - PyTest — small unit tests for loader/writer.
 - uv — While only used locally for prototyping, the course introduced me to uv as an alternative to conda.
 Much appreciated.